Christian Kabbalah

 Christian Kabbalah arose during the Renaissance due to Christian scholars' interest in the mysticism of Jewish Kabbalah, which they interpreted according to Christian theology.
-It is often transliterated as Cabala (also Cabbala) to distinguish it from the Jewish form and from Hermetic Qabalah.
+Often spelled Cabala to distinguish it from the Jewish form and from Hermetic Qabalah, it sought to link Kabbalistic concepts with Christian doctrines, particularly the Trinity.
+Early proponents included Giovanni Pico della Mirandola and Johann Reuchlin, who adapted Kabbalistic ideas to Christian beliefs, sometimes using them as a tool for conversion.

+The movement drew from earlier Christian interest in Jewish mysticism, including the work of Spanish conversos and scholars like Ramon Llull, though it gained prominence in the 15th and 16th centuries.
+Christian Kabbalists proposed interpretations that linked Jesus and Mary to the Sefirot and saw hidden Christian messages in Kabbalistic texts.
+Figures such as Athanasius Kircher and Christian Knorr von Rosenroth further expanded these ideas, influencing later esoteric traditions.

+By the 18th century, Christian Kabbalah had largely faded from mainstream theology, though it persisted in European occultism.
+Some later attempts were made to revive interest, particularly through interpretations of the Gospel of John, but it remained outside traditional Christian thought.
+Today, Christian Kabbalah is primarily studied as a historical and esoteric movement that bridged Jewish mysticism and Christian theological speculation.

 Background

-The movement was influenced by a desire to interpret aspects of Christianity even more mystically than current Christian mystics.
-Greek Neoplatonic documents came into Europe from Constantinople in the reign of Mehmet II.
+The movement was influenced by a desire to interpret aspects of Christianity even more mystically than contemporary Christian mystics.
+Greek Neoplatonic documents came into Europe after Constantinople fell to Mehmed II.
 Neoplatonism had been prevalent in Christian Europe and had entered into Scholasticism since the translation of Greek and Hebrew texts in Spain in the 13th century.
 The Renaissance trend was a relatively short-lived phenomenon, ending by 1750.

 Christian scholars interpreted Kabbalistic ideas from "a distinctly Christian perspective, linking Jesus Christ, His atonement, and His resurrection to the Ten Sefirot" – the upper three Sephirot to the hypostases of the Trinity and the other seven "to the lower or earthly world".
 Alternatively, they "would make Kether the Creator (or the Spirit), Hokhmah the Father, and Binah – the supernal mother – Mary", which placed her "on a divine level with God, something the orthodox churches have always refused to do".
 Christian Kabbalists sought to transform Kabbalah into "a dogmatic weapon to turn back against the Jews to compel their conversion – starting with Ramon Llull", whom Harvey J. Hames called "the first Christian to acknowledge and appreciate kabbalah as a tool of conversion", though Llull was not a Kabbalist himself nor versed in Kabbalah.
 Later Christian Kabbalah is mostly based on Pico della Mirandola, Johann Reuchlin and Paolo Riccio.

-After the 18th century, Kabbalah became blended with European occultism, some of which had a religious basis; but the main interest in Christian Kabbalah was by then dead.
-A few attempts have been made to revive it in recent decades, particularly regarding the Neoplatonism of the first two chapters of the Gospel of John, but it has not entered into mainstream Christianity.
+After the 18th century, Kabbalah became blended with European occultism, some of which had a religious basis; however, the main interest in Christian Kabbalah was by then dead.
+A few attempts have been made to revive it in recent decades, particularly regarding the alleged Neoplatonism of the first two chapters of the Gospel of John, but it has not entered into mainstream Christianity.